wiscostret/fplscrapR/README.md

 ## News

+August 2020 update:

+19/20 season data has been added.
+Remember you don´t need to update the package to grab the data from the new FPL season, or from prior seasons.
+Use any function to grab current season (20/21) data.
+Or apply the ´season´ parameter to get data from prior seasons.

+---

 Two new functions added in July 2020:

 * get_entry_captain() - allowing you to pull captain info for any entry(s) and gw(s) as a dataframe.